 The Extractive Sector Transparency Measures Act ("ESTMA"), a federal regime for the mandatory reporting of payments to government, came into force on June 1, 2015.
 ESTMA contains broad reporting obligations with respect to payments to governments and state owned entities, including employees and public office holders, made Canadian businesses involved in resource extraction.
 Under ESTMA, all payments made to payees (broadly defined to include any government or state owned enterprise) must be reported annually if the aggregate of all payments in a particular category to a particular payee exceeds \$100,000 per financial year.
 The categories of payments include taxes, royalties, fees, bonuses, dividends and infrastructure improvement payments.
-Payments to aboriginal governments are exempt from reporting obligations until 2017.
 Failure to comply with the reporting obligations under ESTMA are punishable upon summary conviction with a fine of up to \$250,000.
 In addition, each day that passes prior to a non-compliant report being corrected forms a new offence, and therefore, a payment that goes unreported for a year could result in over \$9,000,000 in total liability.